TABLE OF CONTENT

 Here is some information about the various features of the scooter, emphasizing its construction, safety features, and durability.

 While you ride, the deck is the foundation upon which you stand.
 It is made of rubber to provide better traction for the rider.
 The deck of the scooter is like a skateboard.
-There are some electric scooters that have the battery pack housed in the deck.
+Some electric scooters have a battery pack housed in the deck.

 Many of the scooter decks have a type of textured finish, providing a better grip between the shoes and the scooter.
-While others have a sloped deck, which provides more space for the feet, making the deck more comfortable.
+At the same time, others have a sloped deck, which provides more space for the feet, making the deck more comfortable.
 The typical size of a scooter deck is 14″ by 5″ and provides a few inches of ground clearance.

 Surrounded by a sturdy metal frame, the two tires for this Pulse Performance Electric Scooter are maintenance-free polyurethane tires, measured at 140mm x 30mm, and come supported with the newest innovations for safe stopping and push-to-go technology (i.e., ABEC-5 bearings).
 The materials of this electric scooter’s tires promise a smooth and safe ride at speeds up to 8 MPH, or 50 minutes of ride time.

-A quality braking system is needed for staying in control, and safe while riding the electric scooter.
-Our electric scooter is manufactured with an integrated rear foot brake that warrants the same, if not a higher standard of safety than that claimed for other electric scooters equivalent in performance, longevity, and construction.
+A quality braking system is needed to stay in control and safe while riding the electric scooter.
+Our electric scooter is manufactured with an integrated rear foot brake that warrants the same, if not a higher, standard of safety than that claimed for other electric scooters equivalent in performance, longevity, and construction.

-The dual-wheeled electric scooter features a chain-driven motor of 80-watts with speeds up to eight miles per hour.
+The dual-wheeled electric scooter features a chain-driven motor of 80 watts with speeds up to eight miles per hour.
 The speed controller powers the motor based on pressure from the accelerator.
-It is an electric component buried deep inside the scooter that controls the flow of current from the battery to the motor.
+An electric component buried deep inside the scooter controls the current flow from the battery to the motor.

-The controller looks like a rectangular metal can with many wires from it.
-The metal enclosure serves as heat sync, receiving inputs from the accelerator, and electronic brake controls then translate it into a current sent to the motor.
+The controller looks like a rectangular metal can with many wires in it.
+The metal enclosure serves as heat sync, receiving inputs from the accelerator and electronic brake controls and translating them into a current sent to the motor.
 The speed controllers are rated based on the voltage and current they regulate.
-Scooters that have powerful motors will have controllers with higher max current ratings and higher max voltage.
+Scooters with powerful motors will have controllers with higher max current ratings and voltage.

 Controllers are the most under-appreciated parts of the electric scooter.
 Most of the time, they do their job very well.
 But they can be aggravating when things go wrong.
 On poorly designed scooters, controllers can malfunction or fail.